Muntant-Games-1-1/Muntat-Games-1.1-Front-End/README.md

 ## Authentication:

 This application was built using with JWT authentication.
-Passwords are then hashed and salted using the NPM package Bcrypt.
 This insures for maximum password protection.
 User are able to create an account, login and change passwords.

-Users who are not signed in may create lobbies for demonstration purposes, but the lobbies will not be saved to the database.
 ## Technologies Used:

 This full-stack MERN application was built using: